johnewart/dapr-proposals/api-design-guide.md

 ### Why propose an API design guide?

-Just like providing some basic scaffolding for proposals themselves, APIs should have a consistent set of information when being designed so that they can be
+Just like providing some basic scaffolding for proposals themselves, APIs must meet a certain bar when being designed so that they can be

 An API is one form of feature that may be proposed by the contributor.
 Any new APIs can be split into two categories:
 - new API for an existing building block e.g.: adding query state API to state management building block